 Redeeming Points

-Both the Scotiabank Passport Visa Infinite card and the Scotiabank Gold American Express card earn Scene+ Rewards points, making them the same in this aspect.
+Both the Scotiabank Passport Visa Infinite card and the Scotiabank Gold American Express card earn Scene+ points, making them the same in this aspect.

-Scene+ Rewards Points
+Scene+ Points

-Scene+ Rewards points are a fixed point currency and are worth 1 cent per point no matter how they are redeemed.
-For travelers, utilizing Scene+ Rewards is a great way to offset miscellaneous travel costs, such as the seaplane at Le Meridien Maldives, as cardholders can charge any travel costs to either credit card and then apply their points directly to that charge.
+Scene+ points are a fixed point currency and are worth 1 cent per point no matter how they are redeemed.
+For travelers, utilizing Scene+ is a great way to offset miscellaneous travel costs, such as the seaplane at Le Meridien Maldives, as cardholders can charge any travel costs to either credit card and then apply their points directly to that charge.

 This is different than other bank loyalty programs which require you to book travel through their portal.
-The added flexibility of Scene+ Rewards makes it great for atypical travel redemptions and for the ability to further cut trip costs outside of flight and hotel stays.
+The added flexibility of Scene+ makes it great for atypical travel redemptions and for the ability to further cut trip costs outside of flight and hotel stays.

 Comparison Summary